What are the best computers for seniors? Let’s face it: Technology has been evolving nearly faster than we can keep up.

 Of course, you don’t need expensive software as it comes with everything including an improved Word compatible document editor.

-Here is a summary of its other outstanding features.
+Here is a summary of other outstanding features of this pc for seniors.

 - Calendar & Contacts tool – can be accessed remotely.